ELOSTAZAH/sb1-or6vqnfh/README.md

-# 🎨 Autistic Capsule Time - Coloring App for Autism
+# 🎨 Capsule Zone - Coloring App for Autism

 A beautiful, free, and open-source coloring app specifically designed for autistic children and their families.
 This app provides a calm, educational, and joyful coloring experience with numbered guides, nature sounds, and reward systems.